 Many pregnant women, especially first-time mothers, have several questions regarding the kind of foods they should eat and avoid to have a safe pregnancy.
 One such question is if it is safe to eat turnips during pregnancy.
-Among several other pregnancy-related pieces of advice, you may be flooded with suggestions about the diet you should follow and foods you must avoid.
+Among several other pregnancy-related pieces of advice, you may be flooded with suggestions about the nutrition and diet you should follow and foods you must avoid.
 In addition, the plethora of information from various offline and online sources can leave you puzzled.
 So, dive into this post as we bring you information regarding the safety of turnips during pregnancy.

 What Is Turnip?